OpenCTI-Platform/docs/docs/usage/widgets.md

         - **Dynamic filters on the source (orange):** Refine data by filtering on entities positioned as the source (in the "from" position) of the relationship.
         - **Dynamic filters on the target (green):** Refine data by filtering on entities positioned as the target (in the "to" position) of the relationship.

+!!! warning "Pre-query limitation"

-**Caution**: the pre-query is limited to 5000 results.
-If your pre-query results in having more than 5000 results, your widget will only display the 5000 results matching your query, resulting in a wrong view.
-To avoid this issue, be specific in your pre-query filters to avoid this issue.
+    The pre-query is limited to 5000 results.
+If your pre-query results in having more than 5000 results, your widget will only display statistics based on these 5000 results matching your pre-query, resulting in a wrong view.
+To avoid this issue, be specific in your pre-query filters.

 **Example scenario:**